-- Act in a fiduciary capacity as a directed trustee for DPERS funds. - Provide safekeeping of securities, collect dividends and interest earned, make disbursements and receive cash flows as directed, and provide an annual SAS 70 Report. - Provide complete and accurate accounting records including each transaction, income flow and cash flow by asset class, investment manager, and total fund. - Monitor and reconcile all trading activity. - Issue monthly reports of holdings and transactions priced in accordance with industry standards. - Meet periodically with the Pension Office, the Committee, and Audit Committee to report on the activity of the Fund and bank organizational issues. - Provide periodic reporting to the Pension Office including: - Estimated Market Value and Cash Flow Report By fifth business day of each month. - ➤ Master Trust Reporting By total fund, asset class and plan account. - ➤ Monthly Custodied Account Reconciliations. - ➤ Venture Capital/Limited Partnership Reconciliations. - ➤ Fiscal Year-to-Date Audit Reports and Most Recent SAS report. - Monthly Report Filing of Claims and Class Actions. - ➤ Monthly Report Brokerage Activity.
+- Act in a fiduciary capacity as a directed trustee for DPERS funds. - Provide safekeeping of securities, collect dividends and interest earned, make disbursements and receive cash flows as directed, and provide an annual SOC-1 Report.

+- Provide complete and accurate accounting records including each transaction, income flow and cash flow by asset class, investment manager, and total fund. - Monitor and reconcile all trading activity. - Monitor and file foreign tax reclaims. - Monitor and file class action claims on behalf of DPERS. - Issue monthly reports of holdings and transactions priced in accordance with industry standards. - Meet periodically with the Pension Office, the Committee, and Audit Committee to report on the activity of the Fund and bank organizational issues. - Provide periodic reporting to the Pension Office including: - Estimated Market Value and Cash Flow Report By fifth business day of each month. - Master Trust Reporting By total fund, asset class and plan account. - > Monthly Custodial Bank Account Reconciliations. - > Nontraditional Investment reconciliations. - Fiscal Year-to-Date Audit Reports and Most Recent SOC-1 report. - > Monthly Report Filing of Claims and Class Actions. - Monthly Report Brokerage Activity. - > Daily online access to all Fund account activity and valuations. - > Annual detailed report of all fees paid by DPERS to the custodian.